📹 How To Use Analyze A Social Profile

 " Top Mentions for Likes" and "Top Mentions for Comments" sorts the list of @ mentioned users by engagement.
 These sections can give you a good idea of which accounts may be the best to collaborate and partner with on social media to garner more engagement!

 Here you can see the posting habits of the analyzed Social Profile.
 If you're not sure how frequently to post, look up your closest competitor and see how frequently they're posting each month!
 This is a great place to start, though remember, consistency is key!

-This user posted a whopping 325-350 times per month over the last 3 months!
+This user posted around 6 times per month over the last 3 months!

 Average Monthly Engagement Analytics